|BIGHORN SHEEP||MOOSE||MOUNTAIN GOAT|

 - Area 85: Antelope hunt in the shadow of the Tetons.
 Only 15 tags and a long season will make for a very memorable hunt.
 Can’t beat the scenery.

 Montana may be the mecca of sheep hunting, but don’t overlook Wyoming.
 While you probably won’t be passing up 180 rams hoping for a larger one.
 A few units in Wyoming have very healthy sheep herds and are a great place to get a crack at a 160 – 170 inch ram, with a few larger taken every year.

 This Ram was taken in Wyoming’s Area 5 in 2009.

 - Area 5: This is a great sheep area.
 There are a lot of available tags, and a lot of animals.
 These tags can be drawn in the random draw because there are a lot of available tags.
-Opportunity is high on this hunt, but I wouldn’t pass up a ram over 165 unless you know of a bigger one.
+Opportunity is high on this hunt.
+A couple of 170+ rams are taken each year.
+A good ram off this unit will score in the mid to high 160’s.
 This hunt consists of a lot of wilderness area which may make it difficult as a DIY hunt for some non-residents.

 - Area 12: This unit has only been open for a couple of years.
 There is only one tag available and there is also no wilderness on this hunt.only open for 3 years, 1 tag, no wilderness.
 Recommended for max point holders.